rcac-geo/workshop-geoAI/episodes/tools.md

 ---
-title: "Using Markdown"
+title: "Install Tools for GeoAI on HPC"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

+- What tools do you need for your geoAI tasks?
-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How to do install the tools for HPC?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+- Explain tools for GeoAI tasks
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Demonstrate how to install GeoAI tools on your HPC account

 ::::::::::::::::::::::::::::::::::::::::::::::::
 ## 1. Tools for GeoAI